Trizachebet/Clearance/README.md

-# Clearance is a web-app students's clearance system.
+# A web-app students's clearance system.